fictioneers/quickstartguide/README.md

 * The `from` event will move from `ACTIVE` to `VISITED` state.
 * The `to` event will move from `UNVISITED` to `ACTIVE` state.

+These changes are available in the `userTimelineEventsResponse.meta.changed_timeline_events` array.

 ## Best Practices

 Recommended best practices to implement when building an integration: